hgtonight/vanilladocs/docs/developers/contributing/coding-standard.html.md

 The `extends` and `implements` keywords MUST be declared on the same line as the class name.

-The opening brace for the class MUST go on its own line; the closing brace for the class MUST go on the next line after the body.
+The opening brace for the class MUST go on the same line as the class name; the closing brace for the class MUST go on the next line after the body.

 ```php